xmos/lib_spi/examples/AN00160_using_SPI_master/README.rst

 This application note shows how to use the SPI library to make the xCORE drive an SPI bus as SPI master.
-The application is the simplest example of setting up the library and performing a couple of transaction.
+The application is the simplest example of setting up the library and performing a couple of transactions.
 The code can then be run in simulation to see the outputted waveforms.

 The note covers both the synchronous and asynchronous use of the SPI